 February 9, 2018

-As I previously stated, CTE arises after a long history of brain trauma has been exposed to a subject.
-But CTE truly arises from a cellular level.
+As previously stated, CTE arises after a long history of brain trauma has been exposed to a subject, but CTE truly arises from a cellular level.
 In early onset of CTE, a protein called tau will begin to form clumps that spread in the brain, and this tau protein kills brain cells.
 Typically known as the “T” protein, tau has the job of stabilizing microtubules, which are tubular structures involved in shape and transport, found in the cytoplasm of cells.
 This protein is highly present in nerve cells, but not as much as in oligodendrocytes or astrocytes.
 It is the surplus deposits of this protein which develop the problem into CTE (News Medical).
 However, there is a discrepancy to be aware of when speaking about tau protein in the brain.
-Tau is also what causes Alzheimer’s, but the difference is that with CTE, the protein clumps up in the brains cortex.
+Tau is also what causes Alzheimer’s, but the difference is that with CTE, the protein clumps up in the brain's cortex.
 It also collects around blood vessels in the brain, which distinguishes it even more from other degenerative brain diseases (Concussion Foundation).

 One of the scary aspects of CTE is how early on in someone’s life they can get it.
 It has been seen in people at the age of 17, even though it is very rare.
 Most symptoms will start to develop in the 20’s or 30’s of one’s life.
 These behaviors include impulse control problems, aggression, depression, and paranoia.
-However, the more serious affects occur in the subject’s 40’s or 50’s, such as memory loss, confusion, impaired judgement, and progressive dementia (Concussion Foundation).
+However, the more serious affects occur in the subject’s 40’s or 50’s, such as memory loss, confusion, impaired judgment, and progressive dementia (Concussion Foundation).

 There are four different stages of CTE, each progressively worse than the last.
 In Stage I, tau starts to build up in isolated parts of the cortex.
 Stage II involves a slight spread into multiple clumps of tau, now migrating to other areas of the brain.
-Tau clumps, or “hot spots”, begin to blend in with one another as it spreads to the hippocampus and the amygdala in Stage III.
+Tau clumps, or “hot spots,” begin to blend in with one another as it spreads to the hippocampus and the amygdala in Stage III.
 Finally, in Stage IV, tau becomes dense and covers the brain’s cortex and starts appearing in other regions, including the spinal cord (Concussion Foundation).